 Spanish explorers were the first Europeans to make a permanent settlement in the area when Juan Pardo and his men built Fort San Juan in 1567 near the present-day city of Morganton.
 But, the fort was short-lived.

 English colonists, sent by Sir Walter Raleigh, unsuccessfully attempted to settle Roanoke Island in 1585 and 1587.
-Finally, in 1653, the first permanent settlements were established by English colonists from Virginia near the Roanoke and Chowan Rivers.
+Finally, in 1653, English colonists from Virginia established the first permanent settlements near the Roanoke and Chowan Rivers.

-North Carolina became one of the English Thirteen Colonies and with the territory of South Carolina was originally known as the Province of Carolina.
+North Carolina became one of the English Thirteen Colonies, and the territory of South Carolina was initially known as the Province of Carolina.
 The northern and southern parts of the original province separated in 1729.